Family Safari Holidays

 Having selected your destination and perhaps with an idea of which national parks you want to visit, the next thing to do is to come up with the right itinerary.
 And this is key.
 This is where our expertise really comes into play.

 The key to a successful African safari family holiday is to incorporate a mixture of elements throughout.
 The game drives are the foundation of the trip and will be the highlight for the children.
-After all, what child wouldn’t go wild for close-up encounters with lions, giraffes, buffalo, leopard and elephant?
+After all, what child wouldn’t go wild for close-up encounters with lions, giraffes, buffalos, leopards and elephants?

 All of the countries that we have highlighted above have been selected precisely because they offer superb safaris, but also a great range of activities that complement the safari.
 There may be other destinations that are fantastic for game viewing but we don’t recommend them for a family safari holiday purely because there isn’t enough else to do.
 This really is key and we can’t stress it enough.